Person writing on a pink clipboard with a soft unicorn pen — preparing to advocate for themselves in a healthcare setting

 Self-advocating isn’t just about peace of mind.
 It’s about outcomes.

-And the numbers back that up.
-In our research – and in broader studies since – the pattern is clear: communication breakdowns are one of the biggest risks in healthcare.
+The pattern is clear in broader studies too: communication breakdowns are one of the biggest risks in healthcare.
 Up to 80% of serious medical errors involve miscommunication, often during handoffs or between patients and providers.
-Even well-meaning professionals can miss something if it’s buried or not framed clearly.
-One study found that patients are often interrupted within the first 11 to 18 seconds of a visit.
-That’s not negligence – it’s just how fast things move.
-But it does mean that symptoms can be missed or misprioritized if we don’t recognize our role in the treatment and don’t come in prepared to share what really matters.
+Patients are often interrupted within the first 11 to 18 seconds of a visit.
+That’s not negligence — it’s just how fast things move.
+But it does mean that symptoms can be missed or misprioritized if we don’t recognize our role in our own care.

 Find the Right Fit — and Build from There

 Finding the right provider matters.
-And I do work at it.
 I want someone who listens, who asks thoughtful questions, and who treats me like a partner.
 That kind of care doesn’t happen by accident.
-It takes effort.
 But when you find it, it feels like teamwork.
-Honestly, I wish it were easier.
-Bumble for physicians would be helpful – because finding that kind of fit can make all the difference.

 You Are the Constant